-But say you were doing a coastal trip, e.g. just a relatively short passage say from Portsmouth to Cowes and it got a bit bumpy, or the weather took an unexpected turn, the fog came in, or the trip took longer than anticipated and the night started drawing in….
+But say you were wanting to do a coastal trip, e.g. just a relatively short passage say from Portsmouth to Cowes and it got a bit bumpy, or the weather took an unexpected turn, the fog came in, or the trip took longer than anticipated and the night started drawing in….
 Would you feel confident that you could handle the situation and keep you and your family safe and calm?

 Surely wouldn’t it be better to be able to go further afield without the need to having to take someone with you or follow someone who has been there before?
 As we know trial and error inevitably means mistakes and if those mistakes create a situation that has been a bit unpleasant or uncomfortable for yourself or family you won’t want to repeat it again in a hurry!